Akshb-2/sql-pilot/README.md

-# sql-pilot
+# Portfolio Projects
-My sql projects
+Following are my projects in SQL